Top 10 Best watch safes (For all Budgets)

 This Cheopz safe is the ultimate safe for any watch enthusiast.
 It is not a standard safe but also has a built-in watch winder so you can keep your automatic watches running inside the safe.
 This safe removes the need of having a winder and safe separately or placing your winder inside a safe.
 The winder has room for 12 watches.

-To keep them safe, it is made in solid steel with an explosion-proof window.
-The window is made in 18mm explosion-proof glass, which is great as it enables you to see the timepieces inside, but with no safety concern.
+To keep them safe, it is made of solid steel with an explosion-proof window.
+The window is made in 18mm explosion-proof glass, which is great as it enables you to see the timepieces inside, but with no safety concerns.

 The winder is operated via an LCD touch-screen display on the door.